shuaib786/jsf_spring_hibernate_crud/README.md

 Database

-Please find the dumb of database in the attahced .Please insert the values for the Department table. ddl-auto = auto , SO tables will be created automatically .Please create the database that will like and make changes in the application.yml
+Please find the dumb of database in the attahced cnfdatabase.sql.Please insert the values for the Department table. ddl-auto = auto , SO tables will be created automatically .Please create the database that will like and make changes in the application.yml

 # Frontend